-- (1) Failure to work efficiently or effectively; - (2) Insubordination; - (3) Serious professional or personal misconduct, examples of which include: - (a) Commission of a misdemeanor involving moral turpitude, or a felony; - (b) Failure to secure and maintain Federal, State, or local permits required in the discharge of teaching, research, or other professional duties, including failure to maintain appropriate documentation;
+- (1) Failure to work efficiently or effectively; - (2) Insubordination; - (3) Serious professional or personal misconduct, examples of which include but are not limited to: - (a) Conduct involving moral turpitude that adversely affects the institution or the faculty member's performance of duties or meeting of responsibilities; - (b) Failure to secure and maintain Federal, State, or local permits required in the discharge of teaching, research, or other professional duties, including failure to maintain appropriate documentation; - (c) Willful destruction of Component property or violent disruption of the orderly operation of the campus; - (d) Violation of the System's ethics policy (Chapter VIII of these Rules and Regulations), including acceptance or solicitation of gifts that might tend to influence the discharge of one's professional responsibilities; - (e) Stealing and publishing as one's own the intellectual property of another; - (f) Misuse or misappropriation of state property, resources, funds, including funds held by a faculty member as part of official duties; - (g) Sexual harassment, as defined by Subparagraph 4.4 of Chapter VII of these Rules and Regulations; - (h) Racial harassment as defined by Subparagraph 4.3 of Chapter VII of these Rules and Regulations.

-- (c) Willful destruction of Component property or violent disruption of the orderly operation of the campus; - (d) Violation of the System's ethics policy (Chapter VIII of these Rules and Regulations), including acceptance or solicitation of gifts that might tend to influence the discharge of one's professional responsibilities; - (e) Stealing and publishing as one's own the intellectual property of another; - (f) Misuse or misappropriation of state property, resources, funds, including funds held by a faculty member as part of official duties; - (g) Sexual harassment, as defined by Subparagraph 4.4 of Chapter VII of these Rules and Regulations; and, - (h) Racial harassment as defined by Subparagraph 4.3 of Chapter VII of these Rules and Regulations. - (4) Professional incompetence and/or neglect of professional duties: - (5) Mental or physical disablement of a continuing nature adversely affecting to a material and substantial degree of the performance of duties or the meeting of responsibilities to the institution, or to students and associates; - (6) Illegal use of drugs, narcotics, or controlled substances.
+- (i) Violations of any state or federal law or any provision of these Rules and Regulations substantially related to the performance of the faculty member's duties; - (j) Conviction of a crime affecting the fitness of the faculty member to engage in teaching, research, service, outreach, or administration; and, - (k) Falsifying the faculty member's academic credentials. - (4) Professional incompetence and/or neglect of professional duties; - (5) Mental or physical disablement of a continuing nature adversely affecting to a material and substantial degree of the performance of duties or the meeting of responsibilities to the institution, or to students and associates; - (6) Illegal use of drugs, narcotics, or controlled substances.
 A faculty member who, by a preponderance of the evidence, under these Rules and Regulations, is found to have illegally possessed, used, sold, or distributed any drug, narcotic, or controlled substance, whether the infraction is found to have occurred on or off campus, shall be subject to termination, suspension or other discipline as determined by the President or the President's designee.
-That an employee is charged in a criminal case, or is found "not guilty" therein, shall not be construed as prohibiting administrative enforcement of these Rules Regulations.
-If, in the judgment of the President or the Board of Regents, the best interests of the students or the Component or the System so dictate, the employee may be immediately removed from contact with students and other employees, pending resolution of disciplinary proceedings; and. - (7) Intentionally or knowingly violating any Board or administrative order, rule, or regulation, including the provisions of Chapter V, Subparagraph 2.134 of these Rules and Regulations.
-The employee is presumed to have knowledge of such Board or administrative order, rule, or regulation that is published in these Rules and Regulations or is a published policy of the Component.
+That an employee is charged in a criminal case, or is found "not guilty" therein, shall not be construed as prohibiting administrative enforcement of these Rules and Regulations.
+If, in the judgment of the President or the Board of Regents, the best interests of the students or the Component or the System so dictate, the employee may be immediately removed from contact with students and other employees, pending resolution of disciplinary proceedings; - (7) Intentionally or knowingly violating any Board or administrative order, rule, or regulation, including the provisions of Chapter V, Subparagraph 2.134 of these Rules and Regulations.
+The employee is presumed to have knowledge of such Board or administrative order, rule, or regulation that is published in these Rules and Regulations or is a published policy of the Component. - (8) Continually or repeatedly failing to perform duties or meet professional responsibilities of the faculty member's position; - (9) Failing to successfully complete any post-tenure review professional development program; and